 - Claymore Vegetarian Guest House in Edinburgh

-- Cuildorag House near Fort William (near Loch Lomond, Glen Coe, Loch Ness)
+- Cuildorag House near Fort William (ideal for Loch Lomond, Glen Coe, Loch Ness)

 - The Old Croft Vegetarian B&B on the Isle of Skye